 OH LOOK, A SHINY THING!
-More on Superheroes
+More Super Women Wanted

 In comics, the first issue is where the story starts and the legend begins.
 For readers, a print copy of issue one can be hard to find and expensive to buy.
 But those rules don't apply to tablets, laptops and smartphones both for comics fans and those curious about characters they may have seen in film or on television.